anirudhganwal06/remote-me/README.md

 # Screen Sharing app using socket with Transfer Control Protocol (TCP)

-This repository provides a simple python implementation of sharing screen of you computer.
+This repository provides a simple python(Python3) implementation of sharing screen of you computer.

 **SETUP**